 The Medical Centre

-We do all that we can to ensure that our pupils remain fit and well while they are at School.
-If, however, a pupil becomes unwell, we provide round-the-clock medical care to ensure he or she receives the treatment and advice they need to feel better and ready to return to school life.
+Ensuring that our pupils remain fit and well while they are at School is of prime importance to us.
+If, however, a pupil becomes unwell, we provide round-the-clock medical care to ensure he or she receives the treatment and advice they need to feel better and ready to return to School life.

 We have a Medical Centre on site, which is staffed by a team of senior nurses with the support of a local doctor’s surgery.
 There is someone either in the Medical Centre, or if there are no ‘in-patients’ overnight, the team are on call 24 hours a day, 7 days a week.
 We keep parents informed of any treatment needed by their child at any time.